syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-OCR/Troubleshooting.md

 </tr>
 <th style="font-size:14px">Solution</th>
 <td>
 Install the VC++ 2015 redistributable files in your machine to overcome an exception.
-So, please select both vc_redist.x64.exe or x86.exe and install it.
+So, please select both file and install it.
 <br/>
 <b>Refer to the following screenshot:</b>
 <br/>